 As a wounded warrior, you deserve the easiest possible transition from military to civilian life.
 A severe injury does change the way you live your life, but it does not have to change the course of your career or the quality of your home life.

 Understanding the Americans With Disabilities Act

 The Americans with Disabilities Act has been protecting disabled people's civil rights for more than 25 years, making sure they have the same opportunities as everyone else to be part of everyday American life.
-The ADA protects disabled people's ability to enjoy job opportunities, buy goods and services, and take part in state and local government programs and services.

 Recognizing the Symptoms of Post-Traumatic Stress Disorder

 People who live through a traumatic event sometimes suffer its effects long after the real danger has passed.
 This is called post-traumatic stress disorder, or PTSD.

 Understanding and Dealing With Combat Stress and PTSD